AkhileshThite/figment-articles/Build-a-Social-Media-DApp-and-Deploy-it-on-Polygon.md

 So, grab a cup of coffee ☕️ and let's get started!

 *About this project: DTube was created by me during the ETHOdyssey Virtual Hackathon in July-Aug 2021.
-All the resources I used to create this DApp are linked at the bottom "References" section*
+All the resources I used to create this DApp are linked at the bottom in "References" section.*

 ## After this tutorial you will be able to:
 • Build a Full Stack Decentralized Apllication on top of Ethereum Blockchain.